cs10/su25/_projects/project2.md

 **Important: Ensure that you use the starter file we’ve linked above- do NOT create your own Snap! file for this project!**

 You are NOT allowed to use explicit iteration (i.e. create for loops / repeat until loops) or recursion (which you’ll learn soon) in this project.
 Instead, you should rely on HOFs: specifically, `map`, `keep`, and `combine`.
 You are also not allowed to import any blocks.<br/> <br/>  Also, you may NOT use the built-in lowercase or uppercase blocks shown below:  <br/> <br/> ![Length of text snap block with uppercase/lowercase options](/fa24/assets/images/p2/length.png)  <br/> <br/>  You **are allowed** to use `length of text`.

+The expected timeframe for this project is about 10 hours, with a partner.
+- Read instructions - 40 minutes
+- Part 1: "letter" Block - 20 minutes
+- Part 2: "has letter" Block - 30 minutes
+- Part 3: "uppercase" Block - 1 hour
+- Part 4: "lowercase" Block - 30 minutes
+- Part 5: "has only" Block - 2 hours
+- Part 6: "pangram" Block - 2 hours
+- Part 7: "solution" Block - 3 hours

 ## Introduction